dnhkng/GlaDOS/README.md

 ## Linux Installation Process
 This is still experimental.
 Any issues can be addressed in the Discord server.
 If you create an issue related to this, you will be referred to the Discord server.
 This has been tested on Ubuntu 24.04.1 LTS

+1. Install the PortAudio library, if you don't yet have it installed:

+         sudo apt update
+         sudo apt install libportaudio2

-1. Download this repository, either:
+2. Download this repository, either:
    1. Download and unzip this repository somewhere in your home folder, or
    2. In a terminal, `git clone` this repository using `git clone github.com/dnhkng/glados.git`
-2. In a terminal, go to the repository folder and run these commands:
+3. In a terminal, go to the repository folder and run these commands:

          chmod +x install_ubuntu.sh
          chmod +x start_ubuntu.sh

-3. In the a terminal in the GLaODS folder, run `./install_ubuntu.sh`, and wait until the installation in complete.
+4. In the a terminal in the GLaODS folder, run `./install_ubuntu.sh`, and wait until the installation in complete.
-4. Run  `./start_ubuntu.sh` to start GLaDOS!
+5. Run  `./start_ubuntu.sh` to start GLaDOS!

 ## Changing the LLM Model